IntentArchitect/Docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ### Get the completed solution

-Alternatively you can view the fully fledged solution for multiple languages on [github](https://github.com/IntentSoftware/Samples-PetClinic).
+Alternatively you can view the fully fledged solution for multiple programming languages on [Github](https://github.com/IntentSoftware/Samples-PetClinic).

 ### [Tutorial: Create a Module (.NET)](xref:tutorials.create-a-module.introduction)